RuisSoftware/FiveM-Resources-2024/README.md

 - Giving items
 - Accounts support (bank, black money, ...)
 - Weapons support
+- Cusotmizeable Blackmarket (you can disable the blip on the map in the esx_inventoryhud/config.lua)
 - Property support
 - Motels support
 - Trunk support